 While the girls are undertaking their rigorous academic studies, we encourage them to develop the skills to be more responsible for their learning, to become critical thinkers and to be active problem solvers.

-Our Year 9 girls are the leaders and leavers of Years 7-9.
-They are asked to step up and take on more responsibility.
+Our Year 9 girls are asked to step up and take on more responsibility.
 Some become House leaders, while others step up to serve the community.